 WorldCat (FirstSearch) indexes all types of material cataloged by libraries throughout the world and is the closest thing available to a “universal catalog.”
 This is a great resource for finding materials not at the UA Libraries and in some cases not available in the United States.
 This version generally allows for more precise searching than WorldCat Local, as well as the ability to view complete bibliographic records, though it does not include article citations.

-This is the search box found on the library homepage, and is an openly available version of WorldCat.
-WorldCat Local includes local information on the holdings of UA Libraries, including locations, call numbers and links to our online resources.
-In addition, millions of article citations from databases such as JSTOR, ERIC, Medline, GPO and ScienceDirect are included and linked.
+A link to this can be found under the Summon search box on the homepage.
+It's an openly available version of WorldCat.
+WorldCat Local includes local information on the holdings of UA Libraries, including locations, call numbers, and links to our online resources.
+In addition, millions of article citations from databases such as JSTOR, ERIC, Medline, GPO, and ScienceDirect are included and linked.
 See our WorldCat Local guide for more details on what is included in WorldCat Local.

 Use ProQuest Dissertations & Theses to: